yuanyan/barium/README.md

 ## Features

-* No cascading
-* No nesting
+* Keep Simple: No cascading, No nesting
-* Selectors are generated and are unique
+* No Conflict: Selectors are generated and are unique
-* Automatically add vendor prefixes
+* Better CSS Support: Pseudo Classes, Media Queries
-* Automatically add default px unit to numeric values where needed
+* Automatically Add things: Vendor Prefixes, Default "px" unit to numeric values where needed

 ## Demo & Examples